Good news everyone

 The book will include a wide variety of themes, with some stories and interviews.
 It will also feature some real letters sent to Lambeth Palace, House of Bishops, and Synod during the past few years.

-Contributors include Jo Kind, Gilo, Matt Ineson, Janet Fife, Phil Johnson, Jayne Ozanne, Dr Linda Woodhead, Graham Sawyer, Dr Martyn Percy, Bishop Alan Wilson, Stephen Parsons, Rosie Harper, Simon Barrow, Martin Sewell, Richard Scorer, David Greenwood, Ian Elliott, Dr Adrian Hilton, Peter Hitchens, Andrew Graystone, Josephine Stein, Rupert Bursell.
+Contributors include Jo Kind, Gilo, Matt Ineson, Janet Fife, Jayne Ozanne, Dr Linda Woodhead, Graham Sawyer, Dr Martyn Percy, Bishop Alan Wilson, Stephen Parsons, Rosie Harper, Simon Barrow, Martin Sewell, Richard Scorer, David Greenwood, Ian Elliott, Dr Adrian Hilton, Peter Hitchens, Andrew Graystone, Josephine Stein, Rupert Bursell, Janet Lord, and others.

 Some of these names won’t be familiar to many – but to anyone with an understanding of abuse in Church of England context this represents a recognisable though not comprehensive line-up of writers in this field.